Atmospheric Dispersion Corrector (ADC)

 The ADC can be controlled from the TCS user-interface, and more commonly through

-sequencer commands on the instrument control computer (marissa, tessa, verushka).
+sequencer commands on the instrument control computer (marissa, selena, verushka).

 The below table lists the most useful sequencer commands.